sbents/flu-scenario-modeling-hub/data-processed/README.md

 ## Model results file format

-The file must be a comma-separated value (csv) file with the following columns (in any order):
+The file must have the following columns (in any order):

 The output file should contains eight columns:
 - `origin_date`